 I fell in love with the book from the first line: “It was a pleasure to burn.”
 There aren’t many books that have pulled me in so deeply with just a few words but this was one of them.
 With those six simple words the author, Ray Bradbury, conveys Montag’s obvious satisfaction with his life as a fireman.
-The exposition of this novel depicts a dystopian future where the vast majority of citizens live in numb contentment.
+The exposition of “Fahrenheit 451” novel depicts a dystopian future where most citizens live in numb contentment.

 I could go on and on about this lovely short novel, but I will save that for another post.
 Here I would just like to share about 8 of the best quotes from the book that I think every reader should know.